livepeer/livepeer-swarm/README.md

 * Request that your stream be transcoded into multiple formats.
 * Consume a live stream from the network.

+**NOTE: The current working node is accessible at [the go-livepeer repo](https://github.com/livepeer/go-livepeer).
+This is a proof of concept built on Swarm.
+We intend to bridge the browser, mobile, and native Swarm nodes together within the Livepeer network.**

 For full documentation and a project overview, check out the [Livepeer Documentation](https://github.com/livepeer/wiki/wiki)